"Can you feel my heartbeat?"

 - Dance Dance Revolution has a song called "Healing Vision" that, near the end of the song, has a heartbeat segment.
 The song at this point slows from 196 BPM to 49 (and yes, you step on the panels in time with the heartbeats).
 "Healing Vision -Angelic Mix-" has heartbeat segments at the very beginning and at the very end, and ECG beeping for the rest, with a flatline at the pause and last section of the song.

-- Call of Duty 4: In your last moments of life after the nuke goes off, all you can hear is the gusting wind and your own heartbeat.
+- Call of Duty 4: In the last moments of Pvt.
+Jackson's life after the nuke goes off, all you can hear is the gusting wind and his own heartbeat.

 - GoldenEye: The Facility theme at one point features a sudden drop in volume, leaving nothing but a faint heartbeat, before gradually returning to normal.

-- From Touhou, the track "Fires of Hokkai" (from Undefined Fantastic Object) starts with a heavy drumbeat similar to this.
+- From Touhou, the track "Fires of Hokkai" (from Undefined Fantastic Object) starts with a heavy drumbeat similar to this, leading up to the final boss.

 - The first is when the main character, Ambrosia has an existence crisis, and start to fade away.
 She remembers her friends, and this sound happens right as as she winks back into being.